thevedicdeveloper/Pradumnasaraf/dailydev.md

 ### BUGS

-### 🔴 The comment window didn't completely show even on 100% screen.
+### 🔴 The commenting window didn't show properly on 100% screen.

 <details>
 <summary> Click here to see the Screenshot.</summary>